Sifu Tom Braithwaite

 - Gold Medalist in Hong Kong Kung Fu Championships 2002 (performing Dragon)

-- Gold Medalist in Hong Kong Internal Kung Fu Championships 2003 (performing Water Boxing)
+– Gold Medalist in Hong Kong Internal Kung Fu Championships 2003 (performing Liu He Ba Fa)

 - Bronze Medalist in Hong Kong Internal Kung Fu Championships 2003 (performing Tai Chi sword)

-He is a senior student of Master Cheung Kwok Tai, from whom he has been learning since 1998.
+Tom and CKTSifu Tom Braithwaite is a senior student of Grandmaster Cheung Kwok Tai, from whom he has been learning since 1998.
 Master Cheung was a student of Lam Woon Gong, the son of Grandmaster Lam Yiu Gwai (the founder of Dragon style kung fu).

 Tom has been certified at advanced level with distinction at Yang style tai chi and Dragon style kung fu by the University of Hong Kong.
 He also holds certifications in Wadoryu Karate, Viet Va Dao and has a black belt Hung Kuen kung fu.

-Tom has been invited to Hong Kong as a judge for local kung fu competitions.
+Tom has been invited to China and Hong Kong as a judge for local kung fu competitions.
 He has also judged a variety of nationwide competitions in the UK.

 Background